SWIFT announced the creation of a new security tool to ‘strengthen customer fraud controls’.

-The default security posture is thus transformed from ‘everything is correct, until we discover an issue’ to ‘fraud has happened, unless we can prove otherwise.’
-In effect, the new position is based on inherent suspicion of all activity.
+The default security posture is thus transformed from ‘everything is correct, until we discover an issue’ to ‘fraud has happened unless we can prove otherwise.’
+In effect, the new position is based on the inherent suspicion of all activity.

 Extending this practice to endpoint security

 While this new approach is an excellent first step, it begs the question of why SWIFT’s Internal Customer Security Intelligence team hasn’t extended the scope to include performing a similar validation exercise on the dedicated endpoints that connect to the SWIFT network.

 Unless these endpoint machines are verified as malware free, there is no reliability in any reports generated, nor in the transfers that are executed.
 Malware that infects endpoints generally lays dormant for a period of time prior to execution and once activated there is another variable period of time before the malware is detected.
 The breach detection gap refers to this period of time between the first execution of malware and its discovery.

 Machine validation could occur on a daily basis for these critical endpoints, enabling the establishment of reasonable limits controlling the breach detection gap that mirror the fraud detection gap they have created.

 An endpoint validation approach would help the SWIFT Network and banks to: